Finland under Swedish rule: Justice becomes stricter

-The peasant unrest in the 16th century and the Cudgel War
+Peasant unrest in the 16th century and the Cudgel War

 Unrest increased among the peasants during Gustav Vasa's reign, because of both heightened taxes and the struggle for power amongst his sons.
 The unrest resulted in the Cudgel War from 1596 to 1597.
 It ended bloodily, with the army beating the Ostrobothnian and Savonian peasants, armed by cudgels, spears and bows.
 The rebellion in Finland was directed at the nobility in power and especially at Klaus Fleming.
 The rebels sought help from the duke Karl who had been trying to usurp the throne.
 According to current research, the reasons for the rebellion included strain left from the 25-year war, financial setbacks and suffering caused by the castle camp system.
 Researchers disagree on how big an effect the duke Karl's leading the rebels against Klaus Fleming had on the outbreak of the Cudgel War.

-The Great Power age (1611–1721)
+Swedish Empire

-The Treaty of Stolbovo
+Treaty of Stolbovo

 From 1604 to 1611, the duke Karl of Södermanland was king Charles IX of Sweden.
 During his reign, the realm was almost constantly at war with Russia and Poland, especially about the ownership of the Baltic lands of Estonia and Livonia.
 Also, a war with Denmark was fought from 1611 to 1613, resulting in a loss for Sweden.
 After Charles IX died, his son Gustav II Adolf inherited the throne.
 The realm was in a bad state and Sweden had to sign a peace treaty with Denmark in 1613.
-The Treaty of Stolbovo was signed with Russia in 1617, which resulted in the Käkisalmi county, Nöteborg and part of Ingria being annexed into Sweden.
+The Treaty of Stolbovo was signed with Russia in 1617, which resulted in Käkisalmi county, Nöteborg and part of Ingria being annexed into Sweden.